Moderna being added to S&P 500

 Moderna, one of the leading COVID-19 vaccine providers, is set to join the S&P 500, the broadest measure of the U.S. stock market.

-Shares jumped in morning trading adding to its annual gain of over 148%.
+Shares jumped Friday adding to its annual gain of over 148%.

 |Ticker